spacemeshos/testnet-guide/main.md

 3. Establish a global programmable infrastructure for tokenized apps, communities and economies.

 ## What problems does Spacemesh plan to solve and how?

-1. Problem: Mining cryptocurrency today can only be done by a select few.
-Solution: We aim to create a world in which any interested party can mine Spacemesh cryptocurrency, which will naturally be followed by a fair distribution of coin (i.e., `The People's Coin`).
+### Mining cryptocurrency today can only be done by a select few.
+We aim to create a world in which any interested party can mine Spacemesh cryptocurrency, which will naturally be followed by a fair distribution of coin (i.e., `The People's Coin`).

-2. Problem: Energy consumption due to PoW chains is skyrocketing.
-Solution: Spacemesh has improved upon PoW by creating a consensus protocol that consumes significantly less energy (i.e., `A Better Bitcoin`).
+### Energy consumption due to PoW chains is skyrocketing.
+Spacemesh has improved upon PoW by creating a consensus protocol that consumes significantly less energy (i.e., `A Better Bitcoin`).

-3. Problem: Lack of satisfactory smart contracts infrastructure for creation of fair communities and decentralized financial services.
-Solution: we plan to add a modern smart contracts virtual machine, called Spacemesh virtual machine (SVM), a new modern smart contracts language (Smesh) and dev tools designed for developers to build applications on the Spacemesh platform.
+### Lack of satisfactory smart contracts infrastructure for creation of fair communities and decentralized financial services.
+We plan to add a modern smart contracts virtual machine, called Spacemesh virtual machine (SVM), a new modern smart contracts language (Smesh) and dev tools designed for developers to build applications on the Spacemesh platform.

 ## What makes Spacemesh unique?
 A mesh topology combined with a novel consensus PoST protocol that allows anyone to join the decentralized Spacemesh blockchain computer without requiring permission, simply by committing some free hard-drive space.